 Caryn was born in Brooklyn, NY, and grew up there as well as in Manalapan, NJ until she headed west to study journalism at the University of Missouri (where she earned a history degree instead).
 She continued west on I-70 to Kansas City, MO, and then Lawrence, KS.
 Caryn received her Ph.D. and MA from the University of Kansas (poetry, women’s studies, mythology), and she is certified or extensively trained in grassroots organizing from the Midwest Academy, poetry therapy from the National Federation for Biblio/Poetry Therapy, and group process and facilitation from the bioregional movement.
 She is the recipient of Kansas Arts Fellowship in Poetry, the Rocky Mountain National Park artist-in-residency, the City of Lawrence Phoenix Award, and other honors.
 She is also a yoga teacher with 200 hours training, and certified in Curvy Yoga.

-Caryn lives in the country, just south of Lawrence, Kansas with her husband, bioregional writer Ken Lassman, and their family.
+Caryn lives in the country, just south of Lawrence, Kansas with her husband, bioregional writer Ken Lassman, Shay the dog, and two intrepid cats.
 For more information, a complete CV or questions email Caryn Mirriam Goldberg